 Please apply by sending a covering letter and a curriculum vitae.
 Only complete applications with these two attachments will be reviewed.
 Applications should be sent by email only, with subject 'Legal Internship' to email@example.com

-The deadline for applications is Friday 19 January 2018.
+The deadline for applications is Friday 13 September 2019.
 However, applications will be reviewed on an ongoing basis and we therefore strongly encourage applicants to apply as soon as possible.
-Short-listed applicants will be invited to complete a short written exercise, and if further short-listed, for an interview.
+Short-listed applicants will be invited to complete a short, written exercise, and if further short-listed, for an interview.
 Due the high number of applications, only short-listed applicants will be contacted.